Keracles/turtlebot_custom/README.md

 roslaunch turtlebot3_box_following camera_and_robot.launch

-# This is the instruction for yolo detection on slam map :
+# This is the instruction for yolo detection on slam map : (All the files for yolo are in the yolo directory)

 #tutorials followed: https://blog.paperspace.com/yolov7/         https://github.com/leggedrobotics/darknet_ros